FuelLabs/sway/docs/src/introduction/overview.md

 ## Write a Sway Script to Call a Sway Contract

-_Note that if you are using the SDK you do not need to write a script to call the Sway contract, this is all handles automagically by the SDK._
+_Note that if you are using the SDK you do not need to write a script to call the Sway contract, this is all handled automagically by the SDK._

 Now that we have deployed our wallet contract, we need to actually _call_ our contract.
 We can do this by calling the contract from a script.